denisa/clq/README.md

 Note:
 - The most recent version comes first.
 - The only deviation from the official spec is the optional LABEL on a release entry.
-The label is conveneient for teams that want to highlight individual releases by naming them.
+The label is convenient for teams that want to highlight individual releases by naming them.
 Such might be the case for releases cut, for example, for a quarterly demo:
 `## [1.5.2] - 2019.10.02 Espelho`